 In my experience testing 10 mg THCV gummies (pictured above), I felt slightly reduced appetite about 60 minutes after eating them, but it wasn’t a huge effect.
 I also felt somewhat increased energy and focus, almost like a light version of caffeine.

-So THCV is worth a try but I wouldn’t make any grand claims about it until more research is done.
+So THCV is worth a try for its purported energy, appetite, and focus benefits, but I’d be cautious of any grand claims until more research is done.

 Cannabis Strains High in THCV